Next: , Previous: , Up: Top [Contents][Index]

 displays the names of the transports supported by this version of OpenOCD.

-Command: transport select transport_name
+Command: transport select [transport_name]

 Select which of the supported transports to use in this OpenOCD session.

 When invoked with transport_name, attempts to select the named transport.
 The transport must be supported by the debug adapter hardware and by the version of OpenOCD you are using (including the adapter’s driver).
+When invoked with no transport name:

 8.3.1 JTAG Transport